2011 Washington State Cougars football team

 The 2011 Washington State Cougars football team represented Washington State University in the 2011 NCAA Division I FBS football season.
 The team was coached by fourth year head coach Paul Wulff and played their home games at Martin Stadium in Pullman, Washington.
 They are members of the North Division of the Pac-12 Conference.
-They finished the season 4–8, 2–7 in Pac-12 play to finish in last place in the North Division.
+They finished the season at 4–8 overall, 2–7 in Pac-12, and last place in the North Division.